March 31, 2018

 a.
 Use of ONLY Official BSA Scout Grand Prix wheels is allowed.

 All lettering/numbering, both inside and outside, must remain complete and be visible.
 The fluting and other BSA markings on the outside wheel area must remain visible.
-Outer wheel surfaces may be sanded shaved, or polished to remove surface imperfections, mold casting burrs, and correct off center wheel bores.
+Outer wheel surfaces may be sanded shaved, or polished to remove surface imperfections, mold casting burrs, and correct off-center wheel bores.
 Outer wheel surface must not be reshaped in any way in an attempt to minimize tread contact or alter aerodynamics.
 Tread surface must be flat and parallel to the wheel bore.
 Coning the hubs and truing the inside tread edge is allowed.
 Tread width may not be less than 7.5 mm.
 You may add material such as glue, fingernail polish, or table, to the inside of the wheel to aid in balancing the wheel, however NO MATERIAL MAY BE REMOVED FROM THE INSIDE SURFACES OF THE WHEEL.
 Minimum diameter of wheel is 1.16” to maintain the ridges of the outer edge.

 b.
 Wheel Bore treatment is allowed including polishing and/or tapping.
-Wheel bores may not be filled and re-drilled to alter bore diameter or to achieve better fit with the axle. c.
+Wheel bores may not be filled and re-drilled to alter bore diameter or to achieve a better fit with the axle. c.
 The following wheel modifications are PROHIBITED:

 - Rounding of tread surface/wheel edges